igjese/avalon/README.md

 6. **Docking Requirements**: To be determined.
 7. **Energy Requirement**: Require fuel, possibly the same as the ship.

+#### Drones

+- Similar to bots but bigger and specialized for specific tasks like e.g. repairs or mining.
+- Types:
+    - Mining Drone
+    - Repair Drone

 ### Repairs

 - When a component breaks down: